IAIA23: Guidelines and Policies for Potential Session Chairs

-If your name is attached to more than one session, only the first session proposal you submitted will be considered.
-Additional submissions and/or your name on additional submissions (e.g., as a co-chair or presenting author of a paper or poster) will be dropped from the program without further notice.
+If your name is attached to more than one submission as a session chair, co-chair, or presenting author/speaker, only your first submission will be considered.
+Additional submissions and/or your name on additional submissions will be dropped from the program without further notice.

 Confirmation of Submission

 Your session proposal must be submitted via the online form.
 Proposals not sent via the online form will not be considered.

 Upon successful submission of your session proposal, you will immediately receive a confirmation by e-mail.
 This message will include information, instructions, and a copy of your submission.
 Be sure to print and/or save this e-mail message for reference in case of a

 If you do not receive this message, your proposal has not been successfully submitted.
 Please try again, or contact email@example.com for assistance.

 Please do not submit “test” proposals.
 If you have questions about the submission process, we will be happy to help you; please contact firstname.lastname@example.org.